 A baby bouncer is a non-motorized seat that moves when the baby kicks or shifts, creating a natural bouncing motion.
 Unlike swings, baby bouncers rely on the baby’s movements, encouraging physical interaction and play.

-Pros of baby bouncers
+Pros of Baby Bouncers

 - Encourages physical activity: Because baby bouncers respond to a baby’s own movements, they can help develop muscle strength, coordination, and early motor skills.